-See the Sirius user guide provided in your InfoCase for complete operating and installation instructions.
+See the manufacturer's user guide provided in your InfoCase for complete operating instructions.

 ENGINE ACCESS - INTERIOR Front Engine Cover

 • To remove cover, unlatch the two clips (located on the upper left and right sides of the engine cover) and unlatch the two clips (located on each side of the bottom of the engine cover).